Where are you Watching the Game?

 Half-life, we think, is still barred for snapping the back of an opposing goalkeeper during a football match there last winter.
 Fortunately, it was only Subbuteo, but still a shock to all those involved.

-The Sheaf is an underground lair beneath the Hop Exchange, perfect for holing up in for winter matches.
+The Sheaf is a fine underground lair beneath the Hop Exchange, perfect for holing up in for winter matches.
 It’s packed in the week, but quieter at weekends.

 But the ultimate Borough football experience is surely to be found down the cobbles of King’s Head Yard at the Old King’s Head.
 Lots of hub-bub, decent beer and a proper air of menace, like everyone in the place fucking means it, whatever it is they’re so cross about.
 Spectacles tolerated, laptops inadvisable.